-Regardless of their flexibility, standard PINNs are typically trained for a single configuration of PDE parameters, boundary conditions, and geometries, fundamentally limiting their applicability in parametric settings.
-To address this limitation, recent work has explored parameter-generalized models targeted at solving entire families of PDEs within a unified framework.
-Representative strategies include hypernetwork-based PINNs~\cite{liu2022novel}, meta-learning approaches such as auto-decoding~\cite{park2019deepsdf} and meta-auto-decoding (MAD)~\cite{huang2022meta}, along with operator-learning methods that directly map parameterized inputs to solution spaces~\cite{li2020fourier,lu2021learning}.
-Within this evolving landscape, Parameterized Physics-Informed Neural Networks (P$^2$INNs)~\cite{cho2024p2inn} offer a particularly appealing formulation.
-By explicitly encoding PDE parameters into a latent representation, they utilize this embedding to parameterize the underlying solution network.
-Rather than merely treating PDE parameters as additional input coordinates, P$^2$INNs construct a dedicated parameterized solution manifold.
-This architectural choice enables a single model to adapt to novel parameter configurations without requiring retraining from scratch.
-Notably, such a latent manifold perspective has been shown to substantially enhance both robustness and predictive accuracy, especially for highly nonlinear PDEs across challenging parameter regimes.
+In their standard form, PINNs are trained for a single configuration of PDE parameters, boundary conditions, and geometries, limiting their applicability in parametric settings.
+To reduce the retraining burden of standard PINNs, recent work has developed parameterized models for entire PDE families within a unified framework.
+Representative strategies include hypernetwork-based PINNs~\cite{liu2022novel}, meta-learning approaches such as auto-decoding~\cite{park2019deepsdf} and Meta-Auto-Decoding (MAD)~\cite{huang2022meta}, along with operator-learning methods that directly map parameterized inputs to solution spaces~\cite{li2020fourier,lu2021learning}.
+Within the evolving literature, Parameterized Physics-Informed Neural Networks (P$^2$INNs)~\cite{cho2024parameterized} provide a particularly relevant formulation.
+By explicitly encoding PDE parameters into a latent representation, the embedding parameterizes the underlying solution network.
+Rather than treating PDE parameters as additional input coordinates, P$^2$INNs construct a dedicated parameterized solution manifold.
+The architectural choice allows a single trained model to query unseen parameter configurations within the evaluated parameter domain without retraining from scratch.
+Prior results show competitive predictive accuracy for nonlinear PDEs over the parameter regimes considered~\cite{cho2024parameterized}.